Sinopharm COVID-19 Vaccine (BBIBP-CorV) 2022

 Sinopharm Women

-From the available data as of September 2, 2021, the WHO says the COVID-19 vaccine BIBP in pregnant women is insufficient to assess either vaccine efficacy or vaccine-associated risks in pregnancy.
-However, this vaccine is an inactivated vaccine with an adjuvant routinely used in many other vaccines with a good safety profile in pregnant women.
+From the available data as of September 2, 2021, the WHO says the COVID-19 vaccine BIBP in pregnant women is insufficient to assess vaccine efficacy or vaccine-associated risks in pregnancy.
+However, this vaccine is inactivated with an adjuvant routinely used in many other vaccines with a good safety profile in pregnant women.
 In the interim, WHO recommends using the COVID-19 vaccine BIBP in pregnant women when the benefits of vaccination to the pregnant woman outweigh the potential risks.
 The WHO does not recommend pregnancy testing before vaccination.
 In addition, the WHO does not recommend delaying pregnancy or considering terminating pregnancy because of vaccination.

-Vaccine effectiveness is expected to be similar in lactating women to other adults.
-Therefore, WHO recommends using the COVID-19 vaccine BIBP in lactating women as in other adults.
+Vaccine effectiveness is expected to be similar in lactating women to other adults therefore, WHO recommends using the COVID-19 vaccine BIBP in lactating women as in other adults.
 WHO does not recommend discontinuing breastfeeding after vaccination.

 Sinopharm Children

 Sinopharm's vaccine was approved for emergency use on children aged between 3 and 17 by the China National Biotec Group on August 18, 2021.
 China will allow people aged between 3 and 17 to get shots of COVID-19 vaccines in June 2021, making it the first country to announce the approval of vaccines for such a young age group.
-Argentina issued similar approval in October 2021.
+Argentina issued a similar approval in October 2021.

-On November 18, 2021, Argentina's Ministry of Health released a report that found the Sinopharm vaccine had the least number (153) of Events Supposedly Attributable to Vaccination or Immunization in children aged 3 to 11, with 90 of them classified as related.
+On November 18, 2021, Argentina's Ministry of Health released a report that found the Sinopharm vaccine had the least number (153) of Events Supposedly Attributable to Vaccination or Immunization in children aged 3 to 11, with 90 classified as related.

 Sinopharm Side Effects